 Are flexible dentures comfortable?

 Keep in mind that other tooth replacement options may be even more comfortable.
-Bridges and implants feel like natural teeth and do not require all the material that partials do.
+Bridges and implants feel like natural teeth and do not require as much material as partials do.

 How long do flexible partial dentures last?

-A flexible partial denture can last many years if cared for properly.
+A flexible partial denture can last for many years if properly cared for.
 As long as the partial does not break and you do not lose any more teeth, a flexible denture can last five or more years.

 How to clean flexible dentures?